Year-end tax planning 2025

 The dependent care credit is increased to $7,500 in 2026.

-It temporarily increases the child credit from $2,000 to $2,200 through 2028, subject to the same phaseouts as the current law.
+It temporarily increases the child credit from $2,000 to $2,200 through 2028, adjusted for inflation and subject to the same phaseouts as the current law.

-You can deduct up to $10,000 of car loan interest for new cars with final assembly in the US, but with a phaseout for income over $200,000.
+You can deduct up to $10,000 of car loan interest for new cars with final assembly in the US, but with a phaseout for income over $200,000 for married filers and $100,000 for singles.

-You can contribute up to $5,000 per year into a new Trump account for a child until through age 18 which can then be used for education, business or a new home.
+You can contribute up to $5,000 per year into a new Trump account for a child until age 18 beginning in 2026.
+The account can then be used for education, business or a new home.
 Employers can contribute up to $2,500 which is excluded from the employee’s taxable income.
 Qualified distributions are subject to capital gains tax while all other distributions are subject to ordinary rates plus 10%.

-Adoption credits are expanded as are allowed contributions to ABLE accounts.
+Adoption credits are expanded as are contributions allowed to ABLE accounts.
 Roll overs from tuition plans to ABLE accounts are allowed.
 Qualifications for tax-free distributions from 529 plans are expanded.

 Seniors receiving Medicare can contribute to health savings accounts or HSAs if they have a high-deductible health insurance plans.
 This is a great way for tax sheltered growth to cover future bills.
 The new law allows taxpayers and spouses to make catchup contributions.